School bus safety

 Learn what children can do to stay safe when riding a school bus and the rules when driving near them.

 Riding a school bus is one of the safest ways for children to get to school.

 - arrive at the bus stop before the bus comes

 - wait in a safe place away from the edge of the road

-- wait for the bus to come to a complete stop before approaching
+- wait for the bus to come to a complete stop with its overhead red lights flashing or its stop arm activated before approaching

 - find a seat right away and stay seated, facing forward at all times